 We have a full stock of boards for hire throughout your stay so if you want to travel light you can leave your board at home.
 We’ve got everything from 6ft short boards through fun boards, mini-mals to long-boards so that whatever your level and however you progress we’ve got the right board for you and the conditions.
 Contact us here if you have a particular board request and we’ll see how well we can match it.

-We’ve got all the other stuff you need from leashes, to wax so there is pretty much nothing to bring except for surf/swim wear, rash-vest for sun protection, shorts for girls when surfing in rural areas and water-proof sunscreen.
+We’ve got all the other stuff you need from leashes, to wax so there is pretty much nothing to bring except for surf/swim wear, especially board-shorts for girls when surfing in rural areas.
+Also remember to bring along water-proof sunscreen.
+We have rash vests for you to use on lessons or guides.

 Unless of course you have a favourite board that you just cannot live without (we’re with you on that one).